-Today is traditionally both the feast of St Mark the Evangelist, and the observance known as the Greater Rogations.
-The latter is a penitential procession instituted by Pope St Gregory the Great at the very beginning of his reign (590 A.D.), to beg God’s mercy for the end of a terrible plague that struck Rome and environs, and killed his immediately predecessor, St Pelagius I. Although the plague and the institution of the procession are well attested facts, various legends accrued to them over time.
+Today is traditionally both the feast of St Mark the Evangelist and the observance known as the Greater Rogations.
+The latter is a penitential procession instituted by Pope St Gregory the Great at the very beginning of his reign (590 A.D.), to beg God’s mercy for the end of a terrible plague that struck Rome and its environs and killed his immediate predecessor, St Pelagius I. Although the plague and the institution of the procession are well-attested facts, various legends accrued to them over time.

-A Dominican friar named Jacopo da Voragine (1230 ca. – 1298), who became the archbishop of Genoa in 1292, produced a famous collection of such stories known as the Golden Legend, and include this tale about the origin of the plague, one of several in which dragons play a prominent role.
+A Dominican friar named Jacopo da Voragine (1230 ca. – 1298), who became the archbishop of Genoa in 1292, produced a famous collection of such stories known as the Golden Legend and included this tale about the origin of the plague, one of several in which dragons play a prominent role.

-And thus, the terrible plague which they called “the groin plague” (i.e bubonic) followed, so that arrows were seen coming down from heaven and striking various people.
-And first of all, it struck Pope Pelagius and killed him at once, but afterwards, raged through the population so fiercely that it left many houses empty in the city, since their inhabitants had been killed.
+Thus, the terrible plague which they called “the groin plague” (i.e. bubonic) followed, so arrows were seen coming down from heaven and striking various people.
+And first of all, it struck Pope Pelagius and killed him at once, but afterward, raged through the population so fiercely that it left many houses empty in the city since their inhabitants had been killed.

 (The Procession of St Gregory the Great, by an anonymous Sienese painter of the mid-16th century.)